rKvasno/automated-synthesis-of-probabilistic-termination-proofs/languages/default.md

 ### Odds statements
-They are used for probabilistic branching.
-Based on the evaluation of odds provided, exactly one or zero branches are executed.
-For example when given the odds 1:1:1 the probability of execution of each of its two branches is the same as the probability of not executing either.
+They are used for probabilistic branching, selecting a branch based on the odds.
+For example when given the odds 1:1 the probability of execution of each of its two branches is the same.
 ```
 odds <n>:...:<m> {} ...
 ```